 One of the best parts of a good holiday is the food, and no visit to any country would be complete without trying its traditional and iconic dishes.
 With Lithuania being part of the Baltic region in Europe, Lithuanian cuisine truly reflects its culture and suits its climate.
 The hearty grains and vegetables, coupled with dairy products are sure to keep you warm and toasty during your trip.
 While most Lithuanian food items tend to be on the heavier side, there are some exceptions.
 Do try their desserts, to end your meal with a bang.
 Need we say more?
-Check out 10 of our favourite Lithuanian traditional food.
+Check out some of our favourite traditional food in Lithuania you must try.

 These small cakes are made with traditional Lithuanian curd cheese and are coated in a mixture of flour, eggs and sugar.
 It is then fried and served warm with some fresh berries.
 Doesn’t it sound like a great way to finish off a nice Lithuanian meal?
 Forget the calories, because this combination of deep fried cheese and jam is certainly worth it!
 This curd cheese also plays a major role culturally, with a special place in the hearts of many Lithuanians.
 In fact, Lithuanian curd cheese has been put on the list of protected products by the European Commission.
 Certainly, a unique dessert that can’t be missed!
 Many restaurants in Lithuanian are sure to offer this dessert.